mrjex/K8s-Experiments/README.md

 ### Project 6 - Wordpress

 As manifestations became tedious and repetitive I searched for efficiency solutions and found *Helm* and *Kustomization*.
 In this project I "refactor" the variables in *kustomization.yaml* to encapsulate the content of *mysql-deployment.yaml* and *wordpress-deployment.yaml*.
 Navigate to `/project-6-wordpress` to view the project.

-## Other Knowledge Gained

-Below, I have formatted my learning lessons in bullet-points:

-- An open-source container management platform called Kubernetes automates the deployment, scaling, descaling, and load balancing of containers (also called a container orchestration tool)

-- A **Service** component defines a policy to access the Pods --> Communication with persistent static IP address attached to a Pod

-- A **Service** routes traffic across a set of Pods.
-Services are the abstraction that allows pods to die and replicate in Kubernetes without impacting your application

-- A **Node** component is a Virtual Machine or a physical computer that serves as a worker machine in a Kubernetes cluster

-- A **Pod** is a group of one or more docker containers, tied together for the purposes of administration and networking

-- A **Pod** component always runs on a Node, and a Node can have multiple pods, and each Pod gets its own unique internal IP address

-- **Ingress** component routes traffic into cluster, forwards flow to the Services

-- **StatefulSet** component useful for applications that are intended to persist the state of data.
-The most common use case is databases.

-- A **Cluster** is made of several nodes that contains Pods, which in turn have docker containers

-- **Scaling** is accomplished by changing the number of replicas in a Deployment.
-Scaling out a Deployment will ensure new Pods are created and scheduled to Nodes with available resources.
-Scaling will increase the number of Pods to the new desired state.